Tuesday, October 27, 2009

 White Girl Can't Bake

-So here is my, if you're ever in France and you want to make oatmeal chocolate chip cookies recipe
+So here is my, if you're ever in France and you want to make oatmeal chocolate chip cookies recipe (here is the original for reference or if you're just in the US):

 1 stick+ 6tbsp butter = a little less than 250 grams of butter, estimation probably was the best thing I learned in math class